eriksquires/DuckDB-With-R/README.md

 Where you want to keep R is in your statistical analysis, plotting, anything more complicated than calculating standard deviations. lm(), prophet, SARIMAX, estimating a t-distribution all belong in R.

+## Maybe don’t ETL

+Another feature to lean into is that duckdb has extentions to read external databases (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
+These may eliminate the initial need to do an external ETL and keep your work 100% inside of duckdb and by extension in dbt.

+Postgres has similar capabilities so look into the Foreign Data Wrapper.